 SEPA Direct Debit works very similarly to BACS (The UK bank transfer scheme) and other national networks, but it does have some unique points.
 Aside from the fact that all payments must be processed in Euros, SEPA also requires a BIC or IBAN for transfers (account numbers and sort codes aren’t enough) and has separate schemes for businesses and consumers.

 BACS is one of the most used payment schemes in the UK, owned and operated by Pay.UK, a leading retail payments authority that is also responsible for Faster Payments and cheques.
-Bacs is an electronic system that allows direct bank-to-bank transfers.
-Similarly to the other national and international payment networks mentioned here, card networks are not involved in this payment processing.
+To define bacs further, it is an electronic system that allows direct bank-to-bank transfers.
+Similar to the other national and international payment networks mentioned here, card networks are not involved in this payment processing.
 Our previous article explains BACS payments further.
 There are two BACS variants: BACS Direct Debit and BACS Direct Credit.
 Companies in the UK widely use BACS Direct Debit, which is also considered one of the safest payment methods, as the Direct Debit Guarantee protects it.

 There are two BACS variants: BACS Direct Debit and BACS Direct Credit.
 Companies in the UK widely use BACS Direct Debit, which is also considered one of the safest payment methods, as the Direct Debit Guarantee protects it.